PDP-10/its/doc/NITS.md

    - [LOCK](_info_/lock.order)

 ## Step 1.
 Machine configuration
 First examine `SYSTEM; CONFIG >` for changes you want to make.
 Look for the text `IFE MCOND XX,[` to find the section for the machine named `XX`.
-If you are creating a new machine name, use one of the existing blocks as a base.
-For example, if you are giving your KA10 ITS the name `XX`, make a copy of the `KA` block and rename it `XX`.
 There are already preconfigured machines for several simulators.

+If you are building a machine with a new name, make sure to read [Victor's guide](https://its.victor.se/wiki/rename) first, as well as [this issue](https://github.com/PDP-10/its/issues/441).

 If you want to connect your machine to a network, this is also where you define its network address.